BartSte/snapshot/README.md

 # TODO:

-- [ ] When the connection is lost, the app will set the state to stop after the duration that is specified in the timeout.
-In the meantime, we do not want a blank screen, instead, we want to display the last frame that was received.

 - [ ] When the state becomes "stop" the recording should be stopped.
 This is not the case at the moment.

-- [ ] Write tests for invalid config settings that triggers the Config::check
-      function.
-Also improve the error messages and do a graceful exit.

 - [ ] The camera is still started when no --gui/--record is added.

 - [ ] Quit the application when both the gui and the recorder are stopped.

+- [ ] When the connection is lost, the app will set the state to stop after the duration that is specified in the timeout.
+In the meantime, we do not want a blank screen, instead, we want to display the last frame that was received.